elisa-tech/wg-systems/Documentation/functional-cases/Dom0-1stactivities.md

 ### Attach console to DomZ

 At **DomZ** a simple **Zephyr** application with two threads is installed.
 With **xl console DomZ** the console is switched to **DomZ**.
-At first switch after starting the system  some system boot messaged and all messages of the test application are displayed.
+At first switch after starting the system some system boot messages and all messages of the test application are displayed.

 Example for function: